huangderek02/MarketStructure/items/report.md

 *PetBook is a social media application specifically targetting pet owners... it provides... certified practitioners, such as veterians are indicated by a label next to their profile...*

-*[Provide use cases and examples of people using your application.
-Who are the target users of your application?
-How do the users use your application?]*

-*Here is a pet training application example*

-*Molly wants to inquiry about her cat, McPurr's recent troublesome behaviour*
-1. *Molly notices that McPurr has been hostile since...*
-2. *She makes a post about... with the tag...*
-3. *Lachlan, a vet, writes a reply to Molly's post...*
-4. ...
-5. *Molly gives Lachlan's reply a 'tick' response*

-*Here is a map navigation application example*

-*Targets Users: Drivers*

-* *Users can use it to navigate in order to reach the destinations.*
-* *Users can learn the traffic conditions*
-* ...

-*Target Users: Those who want to find some good restaurants*

-* *Users can find nearby restaurants and the application can give recommendations*
-* ...

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*

 ## Application UML